Last Updated on

-There are five buffets included in the purchase price of your pass.
+There are four buffets included in the purchase price of your pass.
 You can upgrade your Buffet of Buffets pass to get access to Caesars Palace Bacchanal Buffet and Rio Carnival World & Seafood Buffet.
 Here are the details:

 Flamingo Las Vegas: Paradise Garden Buffet

 The Paradise Garden Buffet puts out a fabulous brunch buffet that’s available from open to close every day.
 Breakfast offerings include everything from made to order omelets, breakfast sandwiches, and crepes.
 If you are more in the mood for lunch, there’s a complete salad bar, mouthwatering burgers, and Cajun and Southern-inspired dishes.
 Or, hit the BBQ dinner buffet on Friday and Saturday nights from 5-10pm.
 The BBQ buffet features classic American favorites like smoked beef brisket, crab legs, slow-roasted prime rib, and Louisiana seafood boil.
 Don’t’ forget to save room for an amazing dessert or two!

 The lavish Spice Market Buffet takes you on a world tour all in one meal.
 You’ll find delicacies from the Middle East and the Mediterranean as well as Mexican, Italian, Asian, and American selections to please every member of your group.
 There are even some delicious vegetarian options, including two full salad bars, grilled vegetables, and hummus.
 Some of the most popular menu items are the stuffed seafood sole and the Tandoori skewers.
 There are plenty of tantalizing desserts to end your meal, like cotton candy, cakes, and cookies.